V-ALICE/JackboxGPT/README.md

 - "Can the AI play without human players?"
 > This is possible for any game that has "Start Game from Controller Only" option (Party Pack 3+).

+- "Anything else a user should know?"
+> OpenAI models are usually fairly tame, but they're still very capable of generating horrible responses.
+Occasionally the AI can and will produce really unfun responses, so please keep that in mind.

 - "Add support for X or Y game?"
 > Maybe!